PieroTechnical/com.pierotechnical.buildandpublishtool/README.md

 ## Features

 - **Version Management:** Automatically update and save version numbers with options to increment minor and fix versions.
-- **Multi-Platform Build:** Support for building and uploading for Windows, Mac, and Linux platforms.
+- **Multi-Platform Build:** Currently supports building for Windows, with Mac and Linux on the immediate horizon.
 - **Automated Uploads:** Integrates with itch.io's Butler tool to automate your game build upload.
-- **Versioned Backups:** Stores backup zip files with version numbers in a dedicated `_versions` subfolder for better organization.
+- **Versioned Backups:** Stores backups of each version in your build directory so you can go back and experience your game at previous stages.
 - **User-Friendly Interface:** Provides a clean and intuitive GUI within the Unity Editor to manage builds and uploads efficiently.

 ## Installation